digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes.md

 Aggregating evidence: Hierarchy of evidence (medicine)

+Explain RCTs (based on CONSORT): eligibility, randomization, intervention, follow-up, analysis

+Show the coding sheet: Thorndike (annotations)

+- Van Blarigan:
+    - intervention: booklet + fitbit + texts
+    - control: more active at baseline! (differences in baseline should be randomly distributede across studies, they should be smaller for larger samples)

 - For "training": show RCT.jpg.
 - Highlight the need to have a clear plan (e.g., which follow-up will be considered?)